Do you want to learn or get better at R programming?

 In this first part of a two part course, we’ll walk through the basics of statistical thinking – starting with an interesting question.
 Then, we’ll learn the correct statistical tool to help answer our question of interest – using R and hands-on Labs.

 Finally, we’ll learn how to interpret our findings and develop a meaningful conclusion

 Learn the R programming language for data analysis and visualization.

 This software programming language is great for statistical computing and graphics.

 Do you like this list?
-Subscribe to the mailing list to get notified useful R resources
+Subscribe to the mailing list to get notified of useful R resources.

 Please help other people to make a good decision, if you’ve taken any of these courses please leave a comment below.